Kent County DWI Guide

 Immediate Steps (First 24 Hours)

-- Arrest and Field Sobriety Tests: After being pulled over, the officer likely conducted field sobriety tests (FSTs).
-You may also have been asked to submit to a breathalyzer or blood test to determine your Blood Alcohol Content (BAC).
+- Arrest and Field Sobriety Tests: After a traffic stop, the officer likely administered field sobriety tests (FSTs) and may have requested a breath or blood sample to determine your Blood Alcohol Content (BAC).

-- Transportation to Kent Jail: If the officer determined you were impaired, you were arrested and transported to the Kent County Jail.
+- Transportation to Kent Jail: If the officer determined probable cause for intoxication, you were arrested and transported.
+Given the rural location, you may be transported to the Old Kent County Jail, located at Co Rd 200, Snyder, TX 79549.

 - Phone Calls: You have the right to make a reasonable number of phone calls.
-Use one to contact a family member or friend and another to begin contacting attorneys.
+Use these to contact family and an attorney.

-- Arraignment (Potentially): Depending on the timing of your arrest, you might be arraigned soon after booking.
-At the arraignment, you'll be formally charged with DUI, and the judge will set bail.
-However, in Kent County, given the small population, arraignments might be delayed.
+- Arraignment (Potentially): Depending on the timing, you may be arraigned shortly after booking.
+At the arraignment, you'll be formally charged, and bail will be set.
+However, given the county's small population, arraignments might be delayed.

-- Bail: Bail is a financial guarantee that you will appear in court as required.
-The amount of bail is set by a judge or according to a pre-set bail schedule.
+- Bail: Bail is a financial guarantee that you will appear in court.

 Critical Deadlines

-Missing deadlines can have serious consequences in your DUI case.
-Here are the most important dates to keep in mind:
+Missing deadlines can have serious consequences.
+Here are the most important dates:

-- ALR Hearing Deadline (15 Days): This is a critical deadline.
-After a DUI arrest in Texas, your driver's license will likely be suspended.
-You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
-This hearing is separate from your criminal case and determines whether your license will be suspended.
-Requesting this hearing also buys you time and allows your attorney to review the evidence against you.
+- ALR Hearing Deadline (15 Days): You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
+This is separate from your criminal case and determines whether your license will be suspended.

-- Court Appearance Dates: You'll receive a notice for your first court appearance, usually called an arraignment.
-This is where you'll enter a plea (guilty, not guilty, or no contest).
-Make sure you arrive on time and dressed appropriately.
+- Court Appearance Dates: You'll receive a notice for your first court appearance (arraignment).
+Arrive on time and dressed appropriately.

-- License Suspension Timeline: If you don't request an ALR hearing, or if you lose the hearing, your license will be suspended.
-The length of the suspension depends on whether this is your first offense and other factors.
+- License Suspension Timeline: If you don't request an ALR hearing or lose the hearing, your license will be suspended.
+The length depends on factors like prior offenses.

 Local Resources

-- Limited Resources: Due to the county's size, legal resources may be limited.
-You might need to look to neighboring counties for attorneys and other services.
+- Limited Resources: Legal resources may be limited, requiring you to look to neighboring counties for attorneys and bail bondsmen.

-- Personal Relationships: In a small community, the judge, prosecutor, and law enforcement officers may know each other well.
-While this shouldn't affect the fairness of your case, it's important to be aware of the potential for close relationships.
+- Personal Relationships: The judge, prosecutor, and law enforcement officers may know each other well.